PayAINetwork/x402-donation-template-with-token/DEPLOY.md

 - Ensure the resource server wallet has enough tokens
 - Check that the wallet has enough SOL for transaction fees
-- Verify the RESOURCE_SERVER_KEYPAIR is correctly encoded
+- Verify the MERCHANT_PRIVATE_KEY is correctly encoded

 ### Payment Issues